linuxkay/yogurt/README.md

 May need add temp monitoring script and cooling fan for pi3b+ to avoid over heating.
 Ideally showing temp in graph.

-Need to initiate a backup script for wordpress in cron.
+Need to initiate backup scripts for wordpress in cron.

 Need to test and run ddns updater in cron.